hltcoe/BLADE/README.md

     --batch_size=128
 ```

+The model path could be the fine-tuned model available on HuggingFace or a custom fine-tuned model path stored locally.
 The input here is the `collection.tsv` file generated as part of the data prep process above.
 The script outputs the blade vectors in JSONL file which is in a compatible format to be indexed by Anserini.